-The Collaborative, through data review and discussion, narrowed down the needs of the community to a list of three priorities.
-Community partners in the Collaborative represented the broad underserved, low-income and minority people in the community.
+The Collaborative through data review and discussion, narrowed down the needs of the community to a list of three priorities.
+Community partners on the Collaborative represented the broad range of interests and needs, from public health to the economic, of underserved, low-income and minority people in the community.
 In the Spring of 2022, the Collaborative met three times to review and discuss the collected data and select the top community needs.